 Objectives / Topics Covered Learn to navigate the ScratchJr interface.
 Add, delete, and modify characters and backgrounds.
 Create sequences.
-Use event blocks to trigger movement and interactions.
-Lessons Scout Adventures 1: Introducing Scout • Explore the ScratchJr interface and add characters to a project.
-Scout Adventures 2: Scout Starts Exploring • Add backgrounds and a new page to a ScratchJr project.
-Scout Adventures 3: Scout Meets a Friend • Delete and modify characters.
+Introduce event blocks to trigger movement and interactions.
+Lessons Scout Adventures 1: Introducing Scout Explore the ScratchJr interface and add characters to a project.
+Scout Adventures 2: Scout Starts Exploring Add backgrounds and a new page to a ScratchJr project.
+Scout Adventures 3: Scout Meets a Friend Delete and modify characters.

-Scout Adventures 4: Scout Explores the Forest

-• Use motion blocks to move characters around the page.

-Scout Adventures 5: Scout and Bluebird Help

-Build a sequence of motion blocks to move characters and collect objects.

-Scout Adventures 6: Scout Celebrates with Friends

-Create a celebration scene by adding characters, pages, backgrounds, and sequences of motion blocks with events.
+Scout Adventures 4: Scout Explores the Forest Use motion blocks to move characters around the page.
+Scout Adventures 5: Scout and Bluebird Help Build a sequence of motion blocks to move characters and collect objects.
+Scout Adventures 6: Scout Celebrates with Friends Create a celebration scene by adding characters, pages, backgrounds, and sequences of motion blocks with events.

-Unit 3: Sequences and Events (6 weeks)
+Unit 3: Sequences and Events (7 weeks)

-In this unit, students will dive deeper into computer science by creating precise sequences and using events to control actions in a program.
+In this unit, students will dive deeper into computer science by learning how to create precise sequences of instructions and use events to control when actions happen in a program.